Trashy Joes

 Author

-• Shea
+• Shea Goldstein

-Shea Goldstein is a writer and the voice behind Dixie Chik Cooks.
-She's also a recipe developer and brand ambassador.
-She has been published in several media platforms such as Redbook, Parade, Food Blogger Magazine and more.
-She has been developing recipes and writing since 2009.
-Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch
+Shea Goldstein is the voice behind Dixie Chik Cooks.
+She's a recipe developer, brand ambassador and food writer.
+She has been published in Redbook, Parade, Food Blogger Magazine and more.
+Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch.

 This Post Has 8 Comments

-1. These look delicious!
+These look delicious!
 I do love a good burger.
 Thanks for linking up to Sweet and Savoury Sunday, stop by and link up again.
 Have a great day!!

-2. Ha!!
+Ha!!
 Best name EVER for a burger!
 This looks amazing!
 Thanks for linking up at SNF – pinned to our group board!

-3. Shanice
+3. Mike@TheIronYou

 Looks yummy!
 I would love it if you joined and contribute your awesome posts at my link party at City of Creative Dreams, starts on Fridays 😀 Hope to see you there at City of Creative Dreams Link Party.

-4. adam j. holland
+5. adam j. holland

 Wow!
 I like most things that are trashy.
 When you tell me that it’s slutty too, I’m in love!
 These look as guilty as OJ Simpson — but much safer to have around your loved ones.